 A stitch a day keeps the boredom away.
 Step up your embroidery game with an embroidery machine.
 Embroidery machines open up a whole new world of possibilities beyond hand-embroidering designs.
 Many embroidery machines are computerized and use an LCD screen for stitch and design selection, so you can personalize textiles with the click of a button.
 With such a range of machines available, it’s important you know what you’re getting before you choose.
 Browse our selection of the best options below.

-Another combination machine, this tool excels both at sewing and embroidery.
-With a large LCD touchscreen and embroidery area and more built-in designs than you’ll ever need, this tool is high tech and well equipped to execute myriad patterns.
-As an added bonus, this machine comes with ten built-in styles of one-step buttonholes, and you can even create your own custom stitches and save them to the machine’s storage.
+Another combination machine, this offering from Brother excels both at sewing and at embroidery.
+It features a large LCD touchscreen and a 5-by-7-inch embroidery area as well as 138 built-in designs.
+It runs quietly, sews steadily, and is easy to program.
+As a bonus, this machine comes with 10 built-in styles of one-step buttonholes, and you can even create your own custom stitches and save them to the machine’s memory.
 With free-motion sewing and quilting via the drop-feed feature, this machine does it all.
 An automatic needle threader and LED light round out the specialty features, and the machine comes with an array of necessary sewing accessories.

 If you’re just coming to embroidery and aren’t sure if you are ready to invest in a top-notch machine, Uten’s model might be the right pick for you.
 It is relatively cheap for an embroidery machine and is also portable, making it easy to carry with you if you are taking a class.
 While you cannot load embroidery files into it, as it does not have a USB drive, it is very easy to use for free-motion embroidery and can also sew 100 letter stitches.
 The machine is stable and the needle doesn’t skip, moving smoothly and with precision.
 Like other options on our list, it has an automatic needle threader to get you started quickly.